 Reacting emotionally to someone else’s suffering, accompanied by an urge to alleviate it, can be a potent force behind helping behaviors (e.g, Batson, Duncan, Ackerman, Buckley, & Birch, 1981; Dovidio, Piliavin, Schroeder, & Penner, 2012).
 Some scholars have argued, however, that such emotions can ultimately do more harm than good.
 For instance, Bloom (2016) argued that “empathy is a spotlight focusing on certain people in the here and now […] It is innumerate, favoring the one over the many […] If our concern is driven by thoughts of the suffering of specific individuals, then it sets up a perverse situation in which the suffering of one can matter more than the suffering of a thousand” (pp. 9 & 89).

-A proposed cure for these perversities follows from Enlightenment philosophy : Give people better information to guide their helping behavior, and encourage them to think rationally rather than following their gut feelings (e.g., Bloom, 2016; Singer, 2015).
-In this paper we take a step back from normative arguments about what people should do, to consider the empirical question: “what do donors actually do when facing empathy-invoking appeals and information that invites logical deliberation?”
+A proposed cure for these perversities follows from Enlightenment philosophy : Give people better information to guide their helping behavior, and encourage them to think rationally, rather than following their gut feelings (e.g., Bloom, 2016; Singer, 2015).
+In this paper we take a step back from normative arguments about what people should do, to consider an empirical question: what do donors actually do when facing empathy-invoking appeals and information that invites logical deliberation?
 We examine this question by differentiating mental processes that are spontaneous (empathic responses) from ones that are more deliberate (evaluating the efficiency or effectiveness of a charity).

 The Innumerate (but Generalizable) Features of Empathy